Ingest and publish an SRT stream with Wowza Streaming Engine

 2. Add a Source User Name and Source Password by completing steps 1 through 4 in the Authenticate live sources section.
 Passwords are saved to the publish.password file.

 Note: In this context, the Source Password serves as the passphrase to encrypt and decrypt SRT video streams when using SRT listener mode.
-It's part of the AES encryption feature built into the SRT protocol, ensuring only authorized receives who know the passphrase can view the stream.
+It's part of the AES encryption feature built into the SRT protocol, ensuring only authorized receivers who know the passphrase can view the stream.
 SRT passphrases must be between 10 and 79 characters.

 4. Manage settings for duplicate streams (optional)